MicrosoftDocs/Virtualization-Documentation/virtualization/community/team-blog/2011/20110815-beware-the-vmware-memory-vtax-part-2.md

 Read that last paragraph again.

 Show your boss.
 Show your CFO.
 Ask them if this is the long term strategic decision your company wants to make.
 Make sure you go into this new licensing model with your eyes open.
 Because, like the last three releases, VMware will raise their licensing again.
-[Even VMware’s own Experts believe the new model is fundamental flawed](http://blog.peacon.co.uk/vsphere-5-where-were-at-with-licensing/).
+Even VMware’s own Experts believe the new model is fundamental flawed

 **\---------------------------------------------------------------------------------------**